alterationx10/alterationx10/blog/2022-03-09/smooth-operator.md

 author: Mark Rudolph
 author_url: https://github.com/alterationx10
 author_image_url: https://avatars1.githubusercontent.com/u/149476?s=460&v=4
-tags: [Scala, ZIO, k8s]
+tags: [Scala, ZIO, k8s, zio-k8s]
 ---

 ![How to deploy Kubernetes meme](/img/memernetes.png)

 ## Premise

-The example in this post is about using a kubernetes `CustomResourceDefinition` and `Operator` to simplify our lives as someone who made need to run a lot of infrastructure set up (dare I even say Dev/Ops).
+The example in this post is about using a kubernetes `CustomResourceDefinition` and `Operator` implemented with `ZIO` to simplify our lives as someone who made need to run a lot of infrastructure set up (dare I even say Dev/Ops).

 The example is complete/functioning, but isn't the most robust **solution** for what it does.
 It is meant to be _enough_ to work, and illustrate the concept with a solution to a made-up problem - but not exactly a model code base
 :angel:

+Let's dig in!

 ### Hey, can you set me up a database?

-Perhaps you're the one with the password/access, or the only person nearby on the team that "knows SQL", but it's part of your daily life to set up databases for people.
-In between your coding work, you run _a lot_ of the following type of code on your postgres database running in your kubernetes cluster:
+Perhaps you're the one with the password/access to the database, or the only person nearby on the team that "knows SQL", but it's part of your daily life to set up databases for people.
+In between your coding work, you run _a lot_ of the following type of code for people who need to access their own database from a kubernetes cluster:

 ```postgresql
 CREATE DATABASE stuff;